Second Chance (Marc Douglas Berardo album)

 Second Chance is the second studio release by Rhode Island–based singer-songwriter Marc Douglas Berardo.
 The songs are original songs by Berardo with a few exceptions.
 Berardo collaborated with Michael Branden to write "After the Show"; a song about the various carnival and circus workers that spent the off season in Gibsonton, Florida.
 The title track "Second Chance" was written Don Ojo Dunaway and released in 1995 by Rich Mountain Music.
 Long Way home was written by Don Henley and Danny Kortchmar.

-Jennifer Layton describing the songs in a review she wrote for Indie Music said, "Imagine Bruce Springsteen stories as Glen Frey would tell them.
+Jennifer Layton describing the songs in a review she wrote for Indie Music said, "Imagine Bruce Springsteen stories as Glen[sic] Frey would tell them.
 Jackson Browne would kill to cover some of these songs."